7ank0v1c/N64-Ocarina-of-Time-Save-Converter-Script/README.md

 Step 1: Prepare your SRM
-1. Put your SRM file somewhere easy to access, e.g., ~/Desktop/. and ensure the save file is named "save.srm"
+1. Put your SRM file somewhere easy to access, e.g., ~/Desktop/.

-2. Let’s say your file is called save.srm.
+2. Ensure the save file is named "save.srm"

 ⸻